Táng Zī 唐咨

 Dàn was distressed, alone rode horse, leading his banner men to dash out the small city gates.
 The General-in-Chief’s Major Hú Fèn’s division troops opposed and struck, beheading Dàn, sending his head, exterminating his clan to the third degree.
 Dàn’s banner men of several hundred men, because they did not surrender, they were beheaded, and all said: “To die for Excellency Zhūgě is no regret!”
 He obtained the people’s hearts like this.
 (2)

 - Gān Bǎo’s Jìnjì states: The several hundred men held hands to form a line.
 Every time before beheading a man, he was asked to surrender, but he did not change, all to the end.
 At the time people compared them to Tián Héng.
-Wú General Yú Quán said: “I received commands from his ruler, to lead troops to save men, and even if I cannot succeed, and am helpless before the enemy, I do not seek anything more.”
+Wú General Yú Quán said: “I as a man received commands from my ruler, to lead troops to save men, and even if I cannot succeed, and am helpless before the enemy, I do not seek anything more.”
 Therefore he took off helmet and charged into battle and died.

 Táng Zī, Wáng Zuò, and the various Assistant Generals all bound themselves to surrender.
 The [captured] Wú troops were ten thousand, the weapons and supplies piled up like a mountain.